kyleramirez/reactiverecord/docs/_posts/guides/2019-07-16-creating-models.md

 const Comment = ReactiveRecord.model("Comment")
 ```

-We have enough now to begin interacting with a JSON API!
+We now have enough to begin interacting with a JSON API!

 ## Model basics
 {: .text-alpha }

-Now that you have a `Comment` model defined, it's time to start interacting with it.
-That is, creating instances, making API requests, and persisting data.
+Now that you have a `Comment` model defined, it's time to start interacting with it &mdash; that is, creating instances, making API requests, and persisting data.
 Let's start by creating an instance of `Comment`.

 <div class="bg-grey-lt-000 p-4">
   <strong class="text-mono text-grey-dk-000">/**</strong>
   <blockquote class="mt-0 mb-0">
-  For clarity, model instances in this documentation are represented like <samp class="text-blue-000">#&lt;Comment&gt;</samp> instead of <samp>Comment</samp>.
+  For clarity, model instances in this documentation are represented like <samp>#&lt;Comment&gt;</samp> instead of <samp>Comment</samp>.
   </blockquote>
   <strong class="text-mono text-grey-dk-000">*/</strong>
 </div>

 ### Creating instances
-Make your `Comment` model available to the window.
+For demonstration purposes, make your `Comment` model available to the window.
 ```js
 import ReactiveRecord from "reactiverecord" window.Comment = ReactiveRecord.model("Comment")